Azure-Samples/media-services-dotnet-copy-blob-into-asset/README.md

 author: Juliako
 ---

-# Copy blob into an Azure Media Services asset
+# Copy blobs into an Azure Media Services asset

 This sample shows how to copy existing blobs from a storage account into a new Azure Media Services asset.